Contents

 Rename Calendar

-- This command will allow the calendar to be renamed.
+- This command will enable the calendar to be renamed.

 Delete Calendar